-With the prospect of Longmont continuing to mature as a city and as the remaining greenfield development opportunities transition to infill and redevelopment, the City should be cautious in treating revenues from lumber use tax as typical ongoing revenues.
+As Longmont continues to mature as a city and remaining greenfield site development opportunities transition to infill and redevelopment, the City should be cautious in treating revenues from lumber use tax as typical ongoing revenues.
 Each year the City will designate a benchmark, above which the revenue budgeted from this source would be considered incremental lumber use tax revenue.
 Incremental lumber use tax revenue will only be available for expenses that are one-time in nature in the event that this level of revenue is not sustained in the future.

 The benchmark established in the 2020 budget is \$5,094,566.
-As lumber use tax is projected below this level for 2021, there is no incremental lumber use tax revenue included in the 2021 Budget.
-[TO BE UPDATED AFTER THE 2022 BUDGET IS COMPLETE]
+As lumber use tax is projected below this level for 2024, there is \$0 of incremental lumber use tax revenue included in the 2024 Budget.